pauly/lightwaverf/README.md

 ## how to install on your raspberry pi
     sudo apt-get update
     sudo apt-get upgrade
-    yes | sudo apt-get install git-core ruby git clone git@github.com:pauly/lightwaverf.git # you don't need much from here, but have the whole source anyway cd lightwaverf && crontab cron.tab # set up the timer and energy monitor sudo gem install lightwaverf # or build the gem locally, see below cp lightwaverf-config.yml ~ && vi ~/lightwaverf-config.yml # and put in your rooms and devices lightwaverf dining lights on # pair one of your devices like you would with any remote control
+    git clone git://github.com/pauly/lightwaverf.git # you don't need much from here, but have the whole source anyway cd lightwaverf && crontab cron.tab # set up the timer and energy monitor sudo gem install lightwaverf # or build the gem locally, see below cp lightwaverf-config.yml ~ && vi ~/lightwaverf-config.yml # and put in your ip address, calendar, rooms, and devices lightwaverf dining lights on # pair one of your devices like you would with any remote control

 ## how to build the gem from the source